 Muhimbi’s PDF Editor for SharePoint lets you add stamps to a PDF directly in SharePoint Online or on-premises.
 Select from 25 prebuilt stamps or build a stamp with a custom image, drawing, or text.
 Drag and drop a stamp to a specific location in your document and adjust its angle, size, or opacity.
 Dynamically add user names to stamps to help streamline review and approval workflows.

 Select a PDF from the SharePoint library and right-click on the three dots menu.
-Click on Edit with PSPDFKit Editor.
+Then click Edit with PSPDFKit Editor.

-Click on the drop-down menu next to the image icon and select the Stamp option.
+Click the dropdown menu next to the image icon and select Stamp.

-Choose one of 25 different PDF stamps and it will automatically be placed on the document.
+Choose from 25 different PDF stamps.
+The stamp will automatically be placed on the document.

-Click on the custom stamp button and start customizing the PDF stamp.
-In the Stamp Text field, you can enter the text and untick the boxes if you don’t want to include the time or date on the stamp.
+Select Custom Stamp to start customizing a PDF stamp.
+In the Stamp Text field, you can enter text and untick the boxes if you don’t want to include the time or date on the stamp.

-Choose the color of the stamp and click on the Create Stamp button to save the changes.
+Choose the color of the stamp and click Create Stamp to save your changes.

-If you want to edit the look of the stamp, you can click on it and then change the color opacity by pulling the percentage bar to the left.
-This additional setting is visible in the top left corner once you click the PDF stamp.
+If you want to edit the look of the stamp, select it and then change its opacity by pulling the percentage bar to the left.
+This additional setting is visible in the top-left corner once you click the PDF stamp.

-You can also add a comment to the PDF stamp by clicking on the stamp and then on the Note icon in the top right corner.
+You can also add a comment to the PDF stamp by selecting the stamp and then clicking the Note icon in the top-right corner.

-Next to the Note icon is the Delete button in case you need to delete the stamp.
+Next to the Note icon is the Delete button, which can be used to delete the stamp.

 You can also change the size and the position of the PDF stamp.
-Click on the border dots and pull them in different directions to resize the stamp.
-If you want to move the stamp, click on it, and once you see a hand palm icon drag and drop the stamp to a different place on that PDF page.
-Finally, click on the Save button to save the changes to your PDF document.
+Click the border dots and pull them in different directions to resize the stamp.
+If you want to move the stamp, select it, and once you see a hand palm icon, drag and drop the stamp to a different place on the PDF page.
+Finally, click Save to save the changes to your PDF document.